dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * dialog: UnsignedInt

-    The value of the dialog parameter is the index to the dialog in the dialog list to which this analysis object corresponds.
+    The value of the dialog parameter is the index to the dialog in the dialog array to which this analysis object corresponds.

 ### mimetype